 - You’ve cropped your image so heavily that you’ve lost a lot of pixels.

-As a result, Topaz Labs Gigapixel AI fills a gap just as Sharpen and DeNoise do.
+As a result, Gigapixel AI fills a gap just as Sharpen and DeNoise do.
 Just as you might want to sharpen your images or reduce noise, you might want to increase a photo’s file size and resolution.

 Benefits of Gigapixel AI